cosmicdance-4-2-0/United_Confederated_Systems_of_Humanity/deltas/sentinel/readme.md

 - **b)** sabotage or capture of commons infrastructure or exchange rails; and
 - **c)** emergent threats requiring swift, proportionate intervention.

-The Sentinel Corps is **not** a new branch of government.
+The Sentinel Provision is **not** a new branch of government.
 It is a **role-based delegation** operating under the Codex, subject to the checks of the existing branches.

 Sentinels shall prefer **de-escalation and restoration** wherever possible.
 When defensive force is required, Sentinels shall act under **strict necessity and proportionality**.